phan-t/cas-socialabs/_posts/2019-05-23-module2-yaml-inputs-service-broker.md

 Inputs are a mechanism for assigning variables to blueprint components at request time.
 Inputs support a number of different data types - strings, integers, numbers, boolean, and objects.
 In this post, we will take a look how you can use them.

 1. Clone the 'Basic_IaaS' blueprint to a new blueprint named "Basic_IaaS with Inputs"
 2. Review the below .yaml to understand how we can utilsie inputs in different ways.
-In this exable we will provide the user provisioning this blueprint with the ability to select the Cloud Platform as well as the Image Version.
+In this example we will provide the user provisioning this blueprint with the ability to select the Cloud Platform as well as the Image Version.

 ```yaml
 version: 1.0